ffdzzr/Seznam-challenge/README.md

 with "docker login" and then "docker push <image:tag>"

 ### 2.3
-wrote all the .yaml manifests for go-server, Prometheus and Grafana
+wrote all the .yaml manifests for go-server, Prometheus and Grafana.

 ### 3
 applied the manifests with